edamame-load-test/edamame/README.md

 ## Installation

 - Clone the repository
-- In the root directory, run the command `npm install` followed by the command `npm init`.
+- In the root directory, run the command `npm install` followed by the command `npm link`.

 ## Commands